crdsteixeira/DW_project/README.md

-# Data Warehouses Project (Group 5)
+# Data Warehouses Project

 ## Setup

 The Data Warehouse was implemented using PostgreSQL.

 The ETL was developed using Pentaho PDI.

 The mondrian schema was done using Penatho Shema Workbench.

 The dashboards required the use of Microsoft Power BI.

 ## Run ETL Instructions